Creativity: How to Make Your Child’s Room a Creative Space

 The little performers in your life usually make themselves known.
 They’re the ones who dramatically repeat the lines from movies or belt tunes at the top of their lungs.
 If you do have a young performer on hand, consider adding a stage to his or her room design.
 Building a safe 2-inch high stage in the corner of your child’s room is an easy single-day project that can have big results.
 Kids with confidence, who like to perform in front of family and friends, often have an easier time with public speaking later in life.
 This can prove useful in school, work, and beyond.

 Tailor those tools you keep near the stage to your child’s interests.
-If your son has demonstrated a love for music, keep musical instruments or a karaoke machine on stage.
+If your son has demonstrated a love for music, keep musical instruments or a karaoke machine on a portable stage.
 If your daughter is a little actress, keep costumes nearby so she can practice different characters.

 Make a Desk Space

 Children who like to draw, paint, or write need a place to do so.
 An easel set-up provides an ideal place for young painters, while a flat-desk is better for those who sketch by hand.
 A desk also provides a good place for young writers to work.
 Consider keeping a lap desk around for your little writers or artists, as well.
 Then, your child can get in a little creativity when he or she isn’t feeling well or just before bed each night.

 Plenty of toy manufacturers make child-size easels and art desks.
 When selecting a desk or table, though, consider a full-size piece of furniture that can grow with your child.
 As your child moves through school, the desk can serve as a place for both creativity and school work.